fizyk/fizyk.github.io/posts/2014-07-03-mirakuru-your-tests-little-helper.rst

 some behaviour on unittest than on integration with several subprocesses.
 Or make you focus on completely irrelevant part of your code.

-By using mirakuru, all you need to provide for CI machine are database servers executables.
+By using **mirakuru**, all you need to provide for CI machine are database servers executables.
 They'll be started along your test suite, and configured accordingly.

 How does it work?